buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcSimplePropertyTemplate.md

 # IfcSimplePropertyTemplate

-The _IfcSimplePropertyTemplate_ defines the template for all dynamically extensible properties, either the subtypes of _IfcSimpleProperty_, or the subtypes of _IfcPhysicalSimpleQuantity_.
+The _IfcSimplePropertyTemplate_ defines the template for all dynamically extensible properties, either the subtypes of _IfcSimpleProperty_ or the subtypes of _IfcPhysicalSimpleQuantity_.
 The individual property templates are interpreted according to their _Name_ attribute and may have a predefined template type, property units, and property measure types.
 The correct interpretation of the attributes:

 * _PrimaryUnit_
 * _SecondaryUnit_